camlp5/pa_ppx_perl/README.md

 group (where None gets mapped to the emptry string).
 Other instances of ${...} are treated as antiquotations and mapped to expressions.

-In the second case, the expression can contain $N$ (where N is an integer) and these are treated as $N above.
+In the second case, the expression is within a string, and can contain
+$N$ (where N is an integer) and these are treated as $N above.
+The expression is parsed by the current parser, then that AST is used for the r.h.s. of the pattern.

 So both syntaxes support both capture-variables ($N/${N} vs. $N$) and antiquotations (${...} vs plain expressions)